What does IRE (Nanoknife) for pancreatic cancer treatment involve?

-This is general information about what Nanoknife for pancreatic cancer involves.
+This is general information about what IRE involves.
 Treatment may vary in different hospitals, and may depend on your own situation.
-Your doctor should explain the treatment and the risk of any side effects before you agree to have IRE.
+Speak to your doctor about what treatment involves and the risk of any side effects before you agree to have IRE.

-Short pulses of electricity are then fired between the needles.
+Once the needles are in place, short pulses of electricity are passed between them.
 The needles may then be moved and the process repeated until the whole tumour and some of the surrounding area has been treated.

 The electrical pulses can affect the heartbeat.
 To prevent this happening, your heart will be monitored during the treatment.
 Doctors use ECG (electrocardiography) monitoring so that the electrical pulses are delivered between heartbeats, when the heart is least affected by the electrical currents.

 The procedure may last one to two hours, depending on how difficult it is to insert the needles into the right place.

 You may have to stay in hospital overnight.
 This is to make sure that you have recovered from the general anaesthetic and aren’t in any pain or discomfort.